Skip to content

 What timezone format does it use?

 IANA timezone identifiers such as 'Europe/London' or 'America/New_York'.
-These are the standard identifiers used by operating systems and programming languages.
+These are the standard identifiers used by operating systems, programming languages, and databases.

 Is any data sent to a server?

-No. All timezone calculations use your browser's built-in Intl API.
+No. All timezone calculations use the browser's built-in Intl API and IANA database.
 Nothing is transmitted.